 Of course, it’s not just walls that can be insulated.
-Insulating your entire home comprehensively, even walls inside the house can make sure your home is the most energy-efficient and it’s cosy too.
-Insulating your home well will reduce heating bills too so it’s an all-round win-win.
-Here we have a step-by-step guide to insulating different areas of your home and what materials we recommend to do the job.
+Insulating your entire home comprehensively, including internal walls, can ensure your home is the most energy-efficient and it’s cosy too.

 What types of insulation are there?